 Gallery BMW 3 Series Sports Wagon

 The TSX Sports Wagon is a nice alternative to the otherwise boring Acura lineup.
-The model is offered only with one engine variant: a 2.4 liter, inline-four engine that delivers a total of 201 horsepower and 170 pound-feet of torque.
-It sprints the car from 0 to 60 mph in the high-eight-second range, making it rather slow for this growing class.
+The model is offered only with one engine variant: a 2.4-liter, inline-four mill that churns 201 horsepower and 170 pound-feet of torque.
+This wagon is rather slow compared to its rivals, needing more than eight seconds to sprint from naught to 60 mph.

 The model is priced from $35,510.